Back to the archive

 Combine funnel and speed data

+Do not analyze CRO in isolation.
 Add weekly technical metrics to the same funnel report:

 • Product detail LCP p75